LTRR: Learning To Rank Retrievers for LLMs

 Our setup assumes an \textit{uncooperative} retrieval environment in which retrievers do not expose detailed corpus statistics or embedding model specifications.
 Thus, we extract a set of query-dependent pre-retrieval features and query- and retriever-dependent post-retrieval features to facilitate effective learning-to-rank (LTR) modeling.

 For \textbf{pre-retrieval features}, we include the query representation ($\slReals^{\text{dim}}$), query length, and query type.
-The query representation is a vector produced by an embedding model, with optional dimensionality reduction (e.g., via PCA).\footnote{We use the \efivebase model to extract query embeddings, which are then reduced to 32 dimensions using PCA.
-For \deberta-based models, however, we retain the original, non-reduced embeddings.} Query type is determined using a lightweight classifier that distinguishes between keyword-based and natural language queries.\footnote{\url{https://huggingface.co/shahrukhx01/bert-mini-finetune-question-detection}} These features are query-specific but not retriever-specific, allowing LTRR models to learn differences across queries.
+The query representation is a vector produced by an embedding model, with optional dimensionality reduction (e.g., via PCA).\footnote{\efivebase model was used to extract query embeddings, which are then reduced to 32 dimensions using PCA.
+For \deberta-based models, however, we retain the original, non-reduced embeddings.} Query type is determined using a trained lightweight classifier that distinguishes between keyword-based and natural language queries.
+These features are query-specific but not retriever-specific, allowing LTRR models to learn differences across queries.

 \textbf{Post-retrieval features}, in contrast, are computed after querying all retrievers and are both query- and retriever-specific, providing the LTRR model with signals to differentiate between retrievers.